rafaeldevvv/open-trivia-quiz/README.md

 All controls are usable by the keyboard and I used WAI-ARIA attributes very well to give the content missing semantics.
 I also payed attention to the contrast of the colors.

-The two custom controls that I made in this project are the toggle button for the time limit and a tabbed interface to see the correct and wrong questions.
-Both are usable by the keyboard and screen reader users.
+The two custom controls that I made in this project are the toggle switch for the time limit and a tabbed interface to see the correct and wrong questions.
+Both are usable by keyboard and screen reader users.

 I tested my application thoroughly with [NVDA](https://www.nvaccess.org/download/).